openvinotoolkit/open_model_zoo/demos/python_demos/object_detection_demo/README.md

                         Required.
 Specify model' architecture type.
   -i INPUT, --input INPUT
                         Required.
 An input to process.
-The input must be a single image, a folder of images or anything that cv2.VideoCapture can process.
+The input must be a single image, a folder of images, video file or camera id.
   -d DEVICE, --device DEVICE
                         Optional.
 Specify the target device to infer on; CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
 The sample